-Kaplan International Colleges U.K. Limited ("the Company") and its subsidiaries ("the Group") is a private limited group operating international colleges in the United Kingdom as affiliated colleges of UK Universities, offering higher education programmes for international students as preparation for study at the University to which each college is affiliated (collectively referred to as Pathway colleges), and to other Universities through which the Group has separate recruitment agreements with.
+Kaplan International Colleges UK Limited ("the Company") and its subsidiaries ("the Group") is a private limited group operating international colleges in the United Kingdom as affiliated colleges of UK Universities, in addition to an online provision, offering higher education programmes for international students as preparation for study at the University to which each college is affiliated (collectively referred to as Pathway colleges), and at other Universities through separate recruitment agreements the Group has in place.
+The Group offers ancillary services to students including accommodation.
+The Group receives a placement fee from the University with which it has such a recruitment agreement when the Group's placement service successfully enrols students onto a programme at that University.
 The Company and the Group are fully owned by Graham Holdings, a company listed on the NYSE.
 The Company is on the Office for Students register under the approved (fee cap) category.